dstar55/100-words-design-patterns-java/README.md

 Newslettter subscription demonstrate Observer pattern.
 A newsletter is a regularly distributed publication that is generally about one main topic of interest to its subscribers.
-Subscribers can subscribers or unsubscribers to the newsletters.
+Subscribers can subscribe or unsubscribe to the newsletters.

 * Implementation